AlynxZhou/hikaru/tutorials/hikaru.md

 A `Renderer` instance, you can register your renderer function to it.

+# `Hikaru::compiler`

+A `Compiler` instance, you can register your template compiler function to it.

 # `Hikaru::processor`

 A `Processor` instance, you can register your processor function to it.